3.6 Fundamentals of Cyber SecurityDiagram

 Social Engineering Attack Types - Visual Map

 This diagram covers Social Engineering Attack Types - Visual Map within Social Engineering for GCSE Computer Science.
-Revise Social Engineering in Network Security for GCSE Computer Science with 15 exam-style questions and 17 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 8 in this topic.
+Revise Social Engineering in 3.6 Fundamentals of Cyber Security for GCSE Computer Science with 18 exam-style questions and 17 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 4 of 9 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position